Facundo Bacardi: Biography

-Bacardí was born in Sitges (province of Barcelona, Spain), son of a bricklayer.
-In 1830, he followed his older brothers to Cuba, finding employment in their general store in Santiago.
+Bacardí was born in Sitges (Garraf, Catalonia, Spain), son of a bricklayer.
+In 1828, he followed his older brothers to Cuba, finding employment in their general store in Santiago.
 In 1843 he established his own mercantile shop in Santiago, three months after marrying Lucia 'Amalia' Victoria Moreau, a woman from a very prosperous family of Franco-Haitian descent.

 Amalia and her family would come to the financial aid of Facundo repeatedly throughout the course of their business ventures.
 Facundo and Amalia had a number of children, many of whom would play important parts in building the rum business for which the family became famous: Emilio was born in 1844, Juan in 1846, Facundo Jr. in 1848, María in 1851, José in 1857, and Amalia Jr. in 1861.

 A 7.0 magnitude earthquake followed by a cholera epidemic devastated Santiago in 1852, claiming the lives of Juan and María.
-In efforts to safeguard the lives of their children, Facundo and Amalia decided to take the family to Catalonia to stay with Facundo’s parents for a number of months.
+In efforts to safeguard the lives of their children, Facundo and Amalia decided to take the family to Catalonia to stay with Facundo's parents for a number of months.
 Upon his return to Santiago later that year, Facundo found his store looted and business conditions poor in the wake of the disaster and amid a global slump in sugar, the mainstay of the economy.
 Facundo's business Facundo Bacardí y Compañía wasn't able to recover, and it was bankrupt in 1855.

 Soon after, Facundo, who noticed a gap in the spirits market for a premium Cuban rum, began to experiment with the process of distilling rum.
 Previously, rum was a crude, low quality beverage.
-Facundo, with the help of a French Cuban named José León Boutellier, a tenant of a building in Santiago owned by Doña Amalia’s godmother Clara Astie, began to experiment with methods of distillation.
+Facundo, with the help of a French Cuban named José León Boutellier, a tenant of a building in Santiago owned by Doña Amalia's godmother Clara Astie, began to experiment with methods of distillation.
 A combination of revolutionary rum making methods utilizing a proprietary single yeast strain, a parallel distillation process, charcoal filtration, and white oak barrel aging resulted in a much more refined, tamer drink (now known as BACARDÍ rum) which they successfully sold through Facundo's brother's general store.